Hi, thanks for taking the time to learn more about Discover Autism Help and the people behind it.

 We were also blessed with a speech therapist who had enough experience to be able to tell me, “If he’s ever had any speech, we’ll get it out of him.”

 My son was completely nonverbal back then.
-Now, as a result of speech and numerous other therapies, he’s learning to speak in sentences.
+Now, as a result of speech and numerous other therapies, he’s speaking in sentences.

 Regardless of what other therapies your child is getting, I welcome you to search this site for ideas that can help.